holmsj/aem-guides-wknd/docs/local-aemaacs-stack.md

 Prerequisites

-* Java 11 installed and version verified by command line
+* Java 11 and Maven installed and available via Command Line
 * Github Desktop or similar git client installed
 * Visual Studio Code IDE installed (or your preferred IDE for advanced users)